 Working for Canadian Screenwriters

-The Writers Guild of Canada represents more than 2,500 professional English-language screenwriters in Canada, creators of entertainment watched around the world.
-The WGC celebrates and promotes its members, from hosting the annual WGC Screenwriting Awards and publishing Canadian Screenwriter magazine, to administering contracts and advising producers on how to engage professional screenwriters.
+The Writers Guild of Canada (WGC) represents more than 2,500 professional English-language screenwriters in Canada — the creators of entertainment watched around the world.
+The WGC administers contracts and advises producers on how to engage professional screenwriters, and celebrates and promotes its members by hosting the annual WGC Screenwriting Awards, as well as events and panels on the craft and business of screenwriting.
 The WGC is the voice for Canadian screenwriters.

 What We Do